How Tax Debt Grows Over Time: Steps to Take Before It’s Too Late

 The IRS will add interest and penalties if you don’t pay your tax debt.
 Over time, unpaid taxes can result in asset seizures, wage garnishments, and enforcement actions like tax liens and levies.

-The IRS offers debt relief options like Offer in Compromise (OIC) but requires meeting specific qualifications.
+The IRS offers debt relief options like Offer in Compromise but requires meeting specific qualifications.
 In extreme hardship, you may be eligible to settle for less than the amount owed.

 The IRS has ten years from the date the tax is assessed to collect unpaid taxes.
 After the statute of limitations expires, the IRS can no longer pursue collection actions.